 For example, perhaps an employee is a middle-aged, female, immigrant who is also a mother.
 There may be several realities and biases that she faces, which aren’t necessarily reflected by a single KPI.

 For this reason, and for many others, it is important to look at a variety of metrics to get the full picture.
 Every employee and every workplace is different.
 While creating diversity dashboards and HR reports, HR professionals should use both people analytics and workforce analytics to gain insight into their team.
-In order to see “the big picture”, human resources might consider customized HR reports.
+In order to see “the big picture”, human resources might consider customized HR reports to gain insight into things like gender parity and pay equity.

 Knowing which metrics to include in your HR dashboard is crucial.
 The right metrics separate a successful DEI strategy from one that is ineffective.